On the Blackbody Spectrum of Kilonovae: Fitting the Spectral Continuum of AT2017gfo

-The modified blackbody-width can be fit for, which allows constraints on the range of effective temperatures observed in a single epoch.
+The modified blackbody width can be fit for, which allows constraints on the range of effective temperatures observed in a single epoch.
 For instance, the observed near-perfect blackbody continuum of AT2017gfo immediately suggests that parts of the parameter-landscape are unlikely.
-A rapidly expanding atmosphere, $v_{bb} \approx 0.4-0.5c$, a constant temperature, or a more rapid cooling than observed for AT2017gfo, would all produce a wider blackbody and thus be disfavored by the best-fit $\chi^2$.
+A rapidly expanding photosphere, $v_{bb} \approx 0.4-0.5c$, a constant temperature, or a more rapid cooling than observed for AT2017gfo, would all produce a wider blackbody and thus be disfavored by the best-fit $\chi^2$.
 In contrast, there are two scenarios which result in small spectral continuum deviations with $f(\beta,\lambda) \approx f(\beta)$.
 That is 1) the characteristic velocities are small (resulting in shorter timescales for cooling and smaller Doppler corrections), or 2) the velocities and cooling-rates offset each other.
-In the case of AT2017gfo, the characteristic velocity and cooling-rates inferred from cross-spectra analysis (see Sec. \ref{sec:prior}) are exactly in this later regime.
-However, given the diversity of kilonovae properties in numerical simulations, specifically in terms of cooling-rates and characteristic velocities \citep{Bauswein2013}, future objects may reside in parts of the parameter landscape, where these latitudinal effects do not cancel.
+In the case of AT2017gfo, the characteristic velocity and cooling-rates inferred from spectral-fits across different epochs (see Sec. \ref{sec:prior}) are exactly in this later regime.
+However, given the diversity of kilonovae properties in numerical simulations, specifically in terms of cooling-rates and characteristic velocities \citep{Bauswein2013}, future objects may reside in parts of the parameter landscape, where these latitudinal effects do not cancel exactly.

-We illustrate the constraints on the spectral shape in the left panel of Fig. \ref{fig:landscape}, showing the difference in goodness-of-fit, $\Delta \chi^2(\alpha,\beta) = \chi^2(\alpha,\beta) - \overline{\chi^2(\alpha,\beta)}$, ie. the difference in $\chi^2$ between any combination of fixed parameters and the best-fit over the entire parameter landscape.
-Due to the high signal-to-noise and more than 46,000 unique wavelengths in the spectrum the increase in $\chi^2$ from modifying the blackbody is statistically significant.
+We illustrate the constraints on the spectral shape in the left panel of Fig. \ref{fig:landscape}, showing the difference in goodness-of-fit, $\Delta \chi^2(\alpha,\beta) = \chi^2(\alpha,\beta) - {\rm min[ \chi^2(\alpha,\beta)] }$, ie. the difference in $\chi^2$ between any combination of fixed parameters and the best-fit over the entire parameter landscape.
+Due to the high signal-to-noise and more than 40,000 unique wavelengths in the spectrum the increase in $\chi^2$ from modifying the blackbody is noteworthy.
 For smaller velocities the blackbody shape provides increasingly less stringent constraints.
 In contrast, with increasing velocity both time-delays and Doppler variations grow, which result progressively larger deviations from a single-temperature blackbody and a smaller region of parameter landscape where the two angular effects cancel.